 Spanish is spoken as a first or second language by 90% to 99% of the population in this region.
 Besides, around half of the people in Belize can speak Spanish.

-Central America is where Spanish is spoken continuously across borders.
+Spanish is spoken continuously across borders in Central America.
 This is a delightful experience for Spanish language lovers.

 4. Spanish speakers in the Caribbean